Measurement Setup

 Refining content hierarchy

-My initial approach included all the information users might need directly on the page.
-But after exploring this option, I realized we could streamline the narrative and significantly reduce cognitive load.
+My initial approach included all information users might need directly on the page.
+But after exploring this, I realized we could streamline the narrative and significantly reduce cognitive load.

 Initial mockups from designer.

-Initial attempt at streamlined copy with component terminology to be verified.
+Initial attempt at streamlined copy with tag and tracking terminology to be verified.

 Congrats!
 You're almost done.